By Bonnie Feldman, Ellen M Martin, and Tiffany Simms

-Katie’s story exemplifies the struggle to be diagnosed and treated while living with invisible, debilitating, multi-symptom disease.
-Her experience shines a light on the current state of the art for diagnosis and treatment especially if symptoms are vague (fatigue, weight gain or loss) or fit more than one disease.
+Katie’s story exemplifies the struggle of diagnosing and treating illness, while living with invisible, debilitating, multi-symptom disease.
+Her experience shines a light on the current state of the art for diagnosis and treatment, especially if symptoms are vague (fatigue, weight gain or loss) or fit more than one disease.

 Why are Autoimmune Diseases Underserved, Under-Recognized, Under-Diagnosed, Under-Researched, and Under-Appreciated?

-Two recent articles further explain some of the gaps across the continuum of care– from research to clinical trials and care coordination.
+Two recent articles further explain some gaps across the continuum of care– from research to clinical trials and care coordination.

 “Introducing Polyautoimmunity: Secondary Autoimmune Diseases No Longer Exist” suggests new ways to characterize patients with more than one autoimmune diagnosis and look for common underlying causes.

-“Solving the Puzzle of Autoimmunity, Critical Questions” poses some of the big picture questions surrounding autoimmunity and how to combat it.
+“Solving the Puzzle of Autoimmunity, Critical Questions” poses some big picture questions surrounding autoimmunity and how to combat it.